 Neighbourhood planning is a right for communities introduced through the Localism Act 2011.
 Communities can shape development in their areas through the production of Neighbourhood Development Plans, Neighbourhood Development Orders and Community Right to Build Orders.

 These plans create a strategic action plan for a town, village or parish, created by a team of volunteers.
 They help local communities to identify and evidence their needs and aspirations, giving local people a voice and an active role in planning for their future.
 With lots of housing, road and rail developments likely to happen in Buckinghamshire over the coming years, these plans are a positive way for communities to express their needs.

-Did you know CIB can offer FREE help and advice in terms of which type of plan would be most suitable for your parish, signpost useful resources, give talks to any interested groups, and help write questionnaires and project plans.
+CIB offer help and advice as consultants on planning projects e.g. which type of plan would be most suitable for your parish, signpost useful resources, give talks to interested groups, facilitate community engagement sessions and help write questionnaires and project plans.